-Molecular Chaperone Assets
+Molecular Chaperone Assets (Orphayzme)

-In 2011, CytRx sold the rights to arimoclomol and iroxanadine, based on molecular chaperone regulation technology, to Orphazyme A/S (formerly Orphazyme ApS) in exchange for a one-time, upfront payment and the right to receive up to a total of \$120 million (USD) in milestone payments upon the achievement of certain pre-specified regulatory and business milestones, as well as royalty payments based on a specified percentage of any net sales of products derived from arimoclomol.
-As a result of Orphazyme's disclosure that the pivotal phase 3 clinical trial for arimoclomol in Amyotrophic Lateral Sclerosis did not meet its primary and secondary endpoints, the maximum amount that CytRx has the right to receive is now approximately \$100 million; however, there can be no assurance that said amount will be realized.
-Orphazyme is testing arimoclomol in Niemann-Pick disease Type C (NPC) and Gaucher disease.
-Orphazyme has highlighted positive Phase 2/3 clinical trial data in patients with NPC and had submitted a New Drug Application (NDA) with the U.S. Food and Drug Administration (the "FDA").
-On June 18, 2021, Orphazyme announced it had received a Complete Response Letter from the FDA.
-In late October, 2021, Orphazyme announced it recently held a Type A meeting with the FDA where the FDA recommended that Orphazyme submit additional data, information and analyses to address certain topics in the Complete Response Letter and engage in further interactions with the FDA to identify a pathway to resubmission.
-The FDA concurred with Orphazyme's proposal to remove the cognition domain from the NPC Clinical Severity Scale ("NPCCSS") endpoint, with the result that the primary endpoint is permitted to be recalculated using the 4- domain NPCCSS, subject to the submission of additional requested information which Orphazyme intends to provide.
-To bolster the confirmatory evidence already submitted, the FDA affirmed that it would require additional in vivo or pharmacodynamic (PD)/pharmacokinetic (PK) data; Orphazyme is considering the optimal path forward to address the FDA's requests.
-Orphazyme has also submitted a Marketing Authorization Application (MAA) with the European Medicines Agency (EMA) and expects to hear a response in the first quarter of 2022; it has established an Early Access Program in the United States as well as other select European countries.
-Orphazyme has also received FDA Breakthrough Therapy Designation for arimoclomol for NPC.
-Orphayzme recently announced its intention that arimoclomol will be marketed globally under the tradename MIPLYFFATM.
-CytRx would be entitled to a milestone payment of \$4 million upon EMA approval and \$2 million upon approval in Japan, along with royalties and potential additional milestone payments.
-There can be no assurance that Orphazyme will achieve such approvals.
+In 2011, CytRx sold the rights to arimoclomol and iroxanadine, based on molecular chaperone regulation technology, to Orphazyme A/S (formerly Orphazyme ApS) in exchange for a one-time, upfront payment and the right to receive up to a total of \$120 million in milestone payments upon the achievement of certain pre-specified regulatory and business milestones, as well as royalty payments based on a specified percentage of any net sales of products derived from arimoclomol.
+As a result of Orphazyme's disclosure that the pivotal phase 3 clinical trial for arimoclomol in Amyotrophic Lateral Sclerosis did not meet its primary and secondary endpoints, the maximum amount that CytRx has the right to receive is now approximately \$100 million.
+Orphazyme is testing arimoclomol in Niemann-Pick disease Type C ("NPC") and Gaucher disease.
+Orphazyme highlighted positive Phase 2/3 clinical trial data in patients with NPC and previously submitted a New Drug Application ("NDA") with the FDA.
+On June 18, 2021, Orphazyme announced it had received a Complete Response Letter from the FDA indicating the need for additional data.
+In late October 2021, Orphazyme announced it held a Type A meeting with the FDA, at which the FDA recommended that Orphazyme submit additional data, information and analyses to address certain topics in the Complete Response Letter and engage in further interactions with the FDA to identify a pathway to resubmission.
+The FDA concurred with Orphazyme's proposal to remove the cognition domain from the NPC Clinical Severity Scale ("NPCCSS") endpoint, with the result that the primary endpoint is permitted to be recalculated using the 4- domain NPCCSS, subject to the submission of additional requested information which Orphazyme has publicly indicated that it intends to provide.
+To bolster the confirmatory evidence already submitted, the FDA affirmed that it would require additional in vivo or pharmacodynamic (PD)/pharmacokinetic (PK) data.
+Orphazyme is planning to request a Type C Meeting with the FDA in the second quarter of 2022.
+Subject to discussions with the regulatory body, Orphazyme has publicly indicated that it plans to resubmit the NDA for arimoclomol in the second half of 2022.